-Pawnee Valley Campus focused on delivering quality mammography services
+Pawnee Valley Community Hospital focused on delivering quality mammography services

 2D mammogram services at The University of Kansas Health System Pawnee Valley Campus hospital in Larned recently earned 3-year accreditation from the American College of Radiology (ACR).
 In addition, the healthcare team in Larned continues its campaign to raise funds to purchase the technology to provide 3D mammograms.